 The second reason is if your presentation skills are poor, not only will your presentation be dull to listen to, but it will be unbelievably boring to look at as well.
 You’ll quickly find out how easy it is to lose most of the room’s attention when you create a lackluster presentation.

 If you feel lost attempting to design your slides into an exciting work of art, try using creative presentation templates.
-PowerPoint templates make it simple to produce something beautiful, and they can also make you feel like an accomplished designer after seeing the outcome.
+PowerPoint templates make it simple to produce something beautiful, and they can also make you feel like an accomplished designer after seeing the outcome, such as this business presentation example.

 In addition to nicely designed slides, you should always try to use infographics and charts to help you better summarize the complex information you’re relaying to your audience.
 It will be much easier for your listeners to understand what you’re explaining when they have something to visualize it with.
 Plus, there are plenty of resources out there to help you craft these visuals.